 I use archival materials…. in a message hoping to transcend time.
 Creating three-dimensionally, at a human scale, so that ideas inhabit the same space and place as the audience.

 Forged in Fire, milled steel, is welded and hammered by my hands.
 Sweat on my brow, steel work is synonymous with labor.
 A man-made material of industry and invention.
 I use my hammer to push into the form.
 A hundred movements to shape my design.
-Sparks fly as welds join together components.
+Sparks fly as welds join components.
 Surfaces are sanded and buffed, sometimes painted.

 The shiny luminosity of the steel is contrasted with the earthiness and varied textures of the wood I select for my sculptures.
 One material from man, the other from nature.

-In life I encounter challenges and struggles.
+In life, I encounter challenges and struggles.
 Pain is never permanent, but a means for change and growth.
 The highs and lows of a lifetime.
-I feel joy and I feel pain. “your pain is part of your greatness,” (Buddha), In my art I find renewal.
+I feel joy, and I feel pain.
+“Your pain is part of your greatness,” (Buddha).
+In my art, I find renewal.

-I look for guidance in the stories that proceeded me.
+I look for guidance in the stories that preceded me.
 Seek wisdom and understanding in both my research and the processes for which I create art.
 Intuitively working, a broad idea to guide me.
 Creating a new lexicon made up of hybrid animals and stories from the past and present day.

 What does it mean to be human?